New Delhi records wettest July day in decades as deadly floods hit northern India - KESQ

 On Sunday, the department issued red alerts, indicating the highest threat level, for the northern states of Himachal Pradesh, Uttarakhand, Punjab and Haryana.
 Landslide warnings were also issued for Uttarakhand and Himachal Pradesh.

-Himachal Pradesh Chief Minister Sukhvinder Singh Sukhu appealed to residents Monday to stay home over the next 24 hours.
+Himachal Pradesh Chief Minister Sukhvinder Singh Sukhu asked residents Monday to stay home for the next 24 hours.

+“I appeal to all to stay safe and stay inside their houses,” Sukhu told CNN-News18.
+“Schools and colleges have also been closed as there is no way to travel.”

+Rescue efforts are ongoing for those caught in the floods throughout Himachal Pradesh.
+Early Monday, 27 people were rescued from a flooded hotel in Kullu district near the overflowing Beas River.

 Southwest of Delhi, authorities in the satellite city of Gurugram ordered schools to close Monday due to the “significant rainfall” and concerns of floods, trees falling and other potential disruptions.